Anim4Bot

 Posted by Emmanuel Sichet on 07/07/2015

 Posted in: Animabot Rev2, SolidWorks.
-Tagged: Animabot, hexapod, hexapod robot, Solidworks.
+Tagged: Animabot, hexapod, Hexapod Robot, Solidworks.
 Leave a comment

 Hi all !
 In order to wait for the real one, here are some rendering of the last version.